abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 In fact, we can say (although this is not an official definition) that category theory is the study of things that are *function-like* (we call them *morphisms*).
 They have a source and a target, compose with one another in an associative way, and can be represented by external diagrams.

 And there is another way of defining category theory without defining category theory: it is what you get if you replace the concept of equality with the concept of *isomorphism*.
-We haven't talked about isomorphisms yet, but this is what we will be doing till the end of this chapter.
+We haven't talked about isomorphisms yet, but this is what we will be doing for the rest of this chapter.

 Isomorphism
 ===